dan-kushnaryov/react-gadget-template/README.md

 gulp demo
 ```

-Any arguments are passed to `nightwatch`.
+Arguments are passed to `nightwatch`.
 For example if you want to run a single group of tests

 ```
 gulp demo --group sanity